samboy/MaraDNS/deadwood-github/tools/coLunacyDNS/README.md

     t = coDNS.solve({name=Q.coQuery, type="ip6", upstreamIp4=upstream})
   end
-  -- Handle errors; it is not possible to call coDNS.solve() again -- in an invocation of processQuery is t.error is set. if t.error then
+  -- Handle errors; it is not possible to call coDNS.solve() again -- in an invocation of processQuery if t.error is set. if t.error then
     coDNS.log(t.error)
     return {co1Type = "serverFail"}